 This is one of my stand-by company meals and it is also the one that I like to take to new moms or those who are sick.
 Almost without fail, I get a request for the recipe.

-And it's great that the main ingredient is ground beef (though you can make it vegan as well) so it is a fairly frugal meal as well.
+And it's great that the main ingredient is ground beef (though you can make it vegan as well) so it is a fairly frugal meal too.

 Now everyone can enjoy this recipe – though I must confess that I'm a bit hesitant to share – I kinda want to keep the secret all to myself :-).
 It's really fun to bless others with something nice, isn't it?

 Now, we love international food.
 From almost every country.
 Some people love Asian food like this Thai Chicken Soup or this Chicken Thigh Curry, but the deep, rich flavors of India, Pakistan, and the like are real hits in our home.

 The Origins of this Pakistani Kima / Ground Beef Curry